Jan 23, 2020 8:30:00 AM

 Pepper spray contains an active ingredient called capsicum which is derived from chili peppers.
 Capsicum is different from Oleoresin capsicum (OC) which is a waxy substance also derived from chili peppers.
 Capsicum is the active ingredient that causes the eyes, skin, and mucous membranes to inflame, rendering it difficult for an attacker to breathe and causing temporary blindness.

 To make it sprayable, it’s emulsified with another agent (sometimes water, but usually propylene glycol) and pressurized.
-Pepper spray also contains gas to help propel the pepper spray out of the can.
+It also contains gas to help propel the spray out of the can.

 Capsicum takes effect quickly, and unlike some other chemical inflammatories that rely on a pain response, pepper spray will still affect someone who’s on drugs, intoxicated, or mentally ill.